-Quality Assurance is an essential part of providing any service, and with digital development, it is a very important consideration throughout the entire project.
+Quality Assurance (or QA) is an essential part of providing any service, and with digital development, it is a very important consideration throughout the entire project.
 As the name suggests, quality assurance refers to the process that we have in place to ensure that developed functionality meets business objectives and any errors that could be easily prevented do not sneak into a shipped product.
 The Quality Assurance team is also responsible for writing acceptance criteria, test cases and using tools and processes that help us manage the communication between developers and testers.
 We’ve outlined an overview of what this means for our development team and digital projects.

 1 – Starting the process

 QA begins at the very start of the project timeline with the initial meeting to ensure that everyone is on the same page and to work out every little detail of the project.
 This offers an opportunity for each project member to ask questions depending on their role in the project.
 This is also the point at which we can establish exactly who the target users of the platform are, and what kind of use cases to focus on so that users can get the best experience possible.